Computer Science

 ECTS: credit points according to the "European Credit Transfer System".
 In accordance with international standards, 120 ECTS points must be earned over 4 semesters.

-Learning content in detail
+Course content in detail

 KS | Contextual Studies: You choose your courses one semester in advance until you have reached the total amount of 12 ECTS for Contextual Studies.
 (We recommend booking 6 ECTS per semester ▷ More information.